 First and foremost, Kirkland is a beach town.
 The city’s small downtown district and array of lakeside parks fill to bursting throughout the summer months, while nature reserves provide a tranquil home for beavers, otters, turtles and birds in the heart of a bustling urban landscape.
 Kirkland is bordered by State Route 520 in the south and hilly Saint Edward State Park in the north, stretching east for a mile or so past Interstate 405.
 Many of the companies featured here reside in office buildings speckled throughout the city, along with the swanky waterside development at Carillon Point.

-Some of Kirkland’s tech companies lack the name recognition of other Puget Sound cities, and tend to work in the background as a foundational platform upon which more recognized brands are built.
+Some of Kirkland’s tech companies and startups lack the name recognition of other Puget Sound cities, and tend to work in the background as a foundational platform upon which more recognized brands are built.
+Here are 13 to keep an eye on.

 In a nutshell: Streamlining everyday workflows.